guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

 6) Repeat until the small model's test accuracy saturates.

 Unlike Section 3.3, whose loop updates only the prompt from LLM test errors, the loop here is driven by the small model's test errors and re-labels the whole training set at each iteration.
 Unlike Algorithm 1, each iteration re-labels the whole training set rather than only a noisy subset.
-This is the main difference from ProTeGi \cite{ref11}: the search target is the student model's accuracy after full re-labeling, not the LLM's own accuracy after prompt editing.
+This is the main difference from ProTeGi \cite{ref11} and DSPy \cite{ref14}: the search target is the student model's accuracy after full re-labeling, not the LLM's own accuracy after prompt editing.

 ### 4. Experimental Results